tensorfactory/PiFaceCam/README.md

 4) USB camera found at index[1].
 ```
 (Note: In some version of OpenCV, you may see bunch of warning messages, but so far we haven't encounter any problem during operation despite of these warning messages.)<br/>
-The status LED will blinks during system loading and turn ON continuously when system is ready.<br/> Once system is ready, open a browser and goto URL `http://[ipaddress of RPI]:9090/video` we should able to view the camera feeds with some facial recognition information.
+The status LED will blinks during system loading and turn ON continuously when system is ready.<br/> Once system is ready, open a browser and goto URL `http://[ipaddress of RPI]:9090/video` you should able to view the camera feeds with some facial recognition information.
 <br/><br/>

 **Parameters:**